miso-lims/walkthroughs/3-0-libraries.md

 required (counted in lanes/SMRT cells), and the sequencing chemistry required (on Illumina).

+1. Under _Tracking_, select _Pools_.
+1. Find the pool you just created and click on it.
-1. On the Edit Pool page for the pool you just created, scroll down to the _Orders_ heading.
+1. On the Edit Pool page, scroll down to the _Orders_ heading.
 1. Click _Add Order_:
 1. Fill in the new order box:
   - _Partitions_: the number of lanes/cells that should run for this pool.
 Enter